 "Symptoms of milk-protein allergy include cough, choking, gasping, nose colds, asthma, sneezing attacks..."
 [Annals of Allergy, 1951; 9]

-Asthma is one of the three manifestations of a pattern of allergy that is called atopy.
-The associated disorders are eczema and hay fever.
+Asthma is one of the three manifestations of a pattern of allergy that is called atopy – a genetic tendency to develop allergic diseases.
+The other two are eczema and hay fever.
 Asthma due to allergy can come from both airborne and food sources.
 Patients with delayed pattern food allergy have the most severe and persistent inflammatory form of chronic asthma.

 While airborne problems are more obvious to asthmatic sufferers, food problems may be a well-hidden source of lung disease.
 Many studies of food allergy involve patients with food-induced asthma.
 Eczema and asthma are often associated in atopic patients with food allergy.